AdaCore/spark2014/docs/guidance/main.rst

   Phase 1 of 2: generation of Global contracts ...
   Phase 2 of 2: checking of SPARK legality rules ...

-If you applied SPARK_Mode to a spec file without body (e.g. a unit defining only constants), GNATprove will notify you that no body was actually analyzed::
+If you applied SPARK_Mode to a spec file without body (e.g., a unit defining only constants), GNATprove will notify you that no body was actually analyzed::